Program Series I

 This roundtable focuses on a study that developed and validated a career calling scale for working adults in Taiwan.
 After a complete test construction procedure, presenters constructed the Career Calling Scale that contains 20 items on a 4-point scale and consists of four subscales, Interests and Passions, Meaning and Purpose, Altruism, and Transcendent Summons.

-Yu-Chen Wang, Department of Psychology and Counseling, National Taipei University of Education; Chi-Lin Wu, National Taiwan Normal University
+Yu-Chen Wang, National Taipei University of Education; Chi-Lin Wu, National Taiwan Normal University

 #1-2 Empowering Strategies for Adults in Career Transition to Boldly Pursue Their Dream Career